sglickman17/phase-0-gps-1/Lastname-reflection.md

 # What Git concepts were you struggling with prior to the GPS session?
-I was struggling with concepts about branch.
+I was struggling with concepts about branch

 # What concepts were clarified during the GPS?